Billions wasted on social intervention programmes

 In the findings of the latest study 'Testing, Testing: Challenges to Measuring Social Programmes for At-Risk Youth' unveiled Tuesday evening, between fiscal years 2007/08 and 2017/18 an estimated $387 billion was spent on youth programmes.
 Comparatively for the same time period $898 billion was spent on education, yet the entity pointed out that Jamaica continues to experience some of the highest rates of crime and violence in the world and has the highest per capita murder rate in the Latin American and Caribbean region.

 Between 2013 and 2018, males under the age of 35 represented 77 per cent of those arrested and charged with a category one crimes.
-This population also accounted for 80 per cent of homicides.
+This population also accounted for 80 per cent of homicide victims.

 “This report is one of the most depressing I have read in a long time.
 Everything in here we've pretty much known, but to see the numbers was really quite harrowing.
 One key takeaway from this report is that over a 10-year period, 2007 to 2017, we spent $342 billion of Jamaican taxpayers' money... and most of this has been absolutely useless, and we know this because none of this seems to have had any effect on the key indicators like the level of homicide,” Professor Clayton pointed out.